Gnocchi with Pancetta

 Pancetta and Veggies

-- 6 ounces pancetta chopped
+- 6 ounces pancetta (chopped)

-- 10 ounces baby portobello mushrooms sliced
+- 10 ounces baby portobello mushrooms (sliced)

 - 5 ounces baby spinach

-- 2 teaspoons garlic paste or 2 cloves, crushed
+- 2 teaspoons garlic paste (or 2 cloves, crushed)

 Instructions

-- Add pancetta and sauté for 6 minutes or until meat has crisped up
+- Heat a sauté pan on medium; I use a cast iron wok.
+Add pancetta and sauté for 6 minutes or until the meat has crisped.
+Remove and set aside.6 ounces pancetta

 Notes